Yoga Anatomy

 The neck or cervical spine

-Weightbearing through the neck (eg. headstands and shoulderstands) should be approached carefully with special attention to bodily feedback and appropriately gradual progression of practices.
-The spine is designed to bear the body’s weight through the large strong vertebrae and thick resilient discs of the lower back, but with care and common sense it’s possible to safely practice inversions that put the body’s weight through the small vertebra of the neck.
+In teaching environments, most neck issues arise from poor load distribution in inversions and lack of shoulder support rather than the posture itself.
+Weightbearing through the neck (eg., headstands and shoulderstands) should be approached carefully with special attention to bodily feedback and appropriately gradual progression of practices.
+The spine is designed to bear the body’s weight through the large, strong vertebrae and thick, resilient discs of the lower back.
+Safe inversion practice depends on shoulder loading and active support, not passive weight-bearing through the cervical spine.

 (For more tips on safe headstands, see How to do Headstand)